Puppy In The Park

 • Level: Early Elementary (rote), Elementary (reading)

-• Pages: 5 pages, 2 pages of music, cover included
+• Pages: 4 pages, 2 pages of music, cover included

 • Format: Instant PDF download

-• Studio Licence Bonus: Cover art, “make it your own” suggestions for students
+• Studio Licence Bonus: Cover art, composer notes with mastery tips and “make it your own” suggestions

 • Collections: The First Spring

-“Puppy In The Park” is a playful adventure for your beginner piano students that helps them recognize patterns.
+“Puppy In The Park” is a playful adventure for beginner piano students that helps them recognize patterns.
 Easy to teach by rote or introduce half steps using accidentals!

 “Puppy In The Park” Level:

-“”Puppy In The Park”” is an early elementary rote or elementary reading level piano solo.
+“Puppy In The Park” is an early elementary rote or elementary reading-level piano solo.
 The patterns are repeated using different dynamics or with slight modifications.

 • Mode: G Major (written as accidentals)